Hotel "Stayability" Index

 Note: Is it recommended to book your Eiffel Tower tickets in advance.
 Please visit the Eiffel Tower website to book.

-In 1889, when the Tour Eiffel was completed, it was the tallest building in the world at just over 300 meters tall.
-The Eiffel Tower was originally built as a temporary structure to commemorate the centennial of the French Revolution.
-Thankfully, the tower was never torn down and since, the Eiffel Tower has become an enduring symbol of the city of Paris.
+In 1889, when the Eiffel Tower was completed, it was the tallest building in the world at just over 300 meters high.
+The tower was originally built as a temporary structure to commemorate the centennial of the French Revolution for the 1889 World's Fair exposition.
+What was temporary became permanent and now the Eiffel Tower is the enduring symbol of the city of Paris and France itself.

 Where is the Eiffel Tower?